 Digestive health: IM HealthScience IBgard

-“This is my favorite quick-fix supplement for clients with digestive distress,” says Cheryl Harris, MPH, RD, a dietitian in Fairfax, VA.
-“Several clinical research studies have shown that it helps decrease pain in people with Irritable Bowel Syndrome or IBS.
+“This is my favorite quick-fix supplement for clients with digestive distress,” says Cheryl Harris, MPH, RD, a dietitian in Fairfax, Virginia.
+“Several clinical research studies have shown that it helps decrease pain in people with irritable bowel syndrome or IBS.
 I find it works particularly well for clients who are experiencing bloating and pain.
 Since it’s purified peppermint oil, it’s very safe.
 The main side effect is peppermint burps.”